| |

 with another car, bridge any gaps at

-bodywork c - Lights -
+c - Lights -

 install two rearward facing brake lights